 Let’s Encrypt Plesk

-Granted, you could buy a TLS certificate before, but it made little financial sense for small websites with low readership, such as personal websites.
-Another company (StartCom) has also been offering free certificates for some time, but they come with a number of limitations (no commercial usage, paid certificate revoking, etc).
-In addition, requesting a free certificate from StartCom can be only done manually, while Let’s Encrypt free ssl certificates can be issued automatically, saving time and effort.
+Granted, you could buy a TLS certificate before.
+But it made little financial sense for small websites with low readership, like personal websites.
+Another company (StartCom) has also been offering free certificates for some time.
+However, they come with a number of limitations – no commercial usage, paid certificate revoking, and so on.
+In addition, you can only request a free certificate from StartCom manually.
+Meanwhile, you can get free Let’s Encrypt SSL certificates issued automatically, saving time and effort.

 The Let’s Encrypt project comes with a number of caveats, namely:

 - The issued free ssl certificates remain valid for 90 days, and has to be renewed on a regular basis.
 Naturally, if you decide to update manually, you’re bound to forget to do it sooner or later.

 - The official Let’s Encrypt client features only a CLI interface.

 - The client works by editing the Apache configuration files, which introduces the chance of something going wrong (with potentially unpleasant results).

 - Nginx support is still in the experimental stage.